New! SU Podium V2 is available. Upgrade or purchase here.

 One thing to keep in mind is SU Podium V2’s Physical Sky (in the Options/ Environment tab).
 As a default, Physical Sky is off but if it is on, it will simulate sky turbidity and depth.
 Podium will only render Physical Sky when it is turned on AND when SketchUp Shadows are on.
 When Physical Sky is on, the sun intensity and exposure sliders in the Environment dialog are the most effective way to change sun light.
 Changing the sun’s angle by changing SketchUp’s time of day is also effective.

 Your choice of SU Podium Presets will also effect sun/ sky brightness greatly.
 The default preset or default.pps is created with no specific environment in mind.
 It is the fastest preset.
 However, if you are rendering an outdoor or exterior scene, use one of the exterior presets.
 You will be able to control the sun and sky brightness more effectively.
-The interior preset is a very bright preset and is intended for interior scenes.
-For more information about presets and for customized presets, please go to the Preset web page.

 Physical Sky has a sky color gradient that you can not control.
 The color will depend on the time of the day that your SketchUp shadows are set to.
 If you don’t like this effect and/ or want to have control of the sky color as well as additional control of sun light, do the following: